Longannn/malaysia-airport-insight/README.md

 [PostGIS Documentation](http://postgis.net/workshops/postgis-intro/geography.html)

 ## Analysis 3 - Airport Traffic in Malaysia
+This analysis aims to find out the total number of arriving flights at all airports in Malaysia in the **next day** during the point of query to determine the most congested airport in Malaysia.

 ### Prepare Airport Code
 1. To get all airports with respective codes in Malaysia, run command below in SQL shell: <br>
 _Note: Replace path-to-store-csv with full file path where output file my_airport.csv will stored_